seanlockwood/sprinkler-planner/README.md

 # sprinkler-planner
-Plan an outdoor lawn sprinkler lyout for backyard and frontyards
+Plan an outdoor lawn sprinkler layout for backyards and frontyards